How To Become a Blockchain Developer

 A Blockchain developer develops and enhances blockchain-related applications, commonly known as decentralized applications or DApps.
 They are also equipped to develop and enhance smart contracts, blockchain architecture, and blockchain protocols.

 A blockchain developer also secures digital transactions by creating systems and applications to record and store blockchain data.
-These professionals are also responsible for preventing external changes from being made to those transactions and any hacks that might compromise the security of those transactions.
+These professionals are also responsible for preventing external changes to those transactions and any hacks that might compromise the security of those transactions.

 Types of Blockchain Developers

-There are two types of blockchain developers – One type of blockchain developer creates, while the other builds on that creation.
-Below are more details
+There are two types of blockchain developers.
+One type creates the underlying technology, while the other builds on top of that creation.
+Below are more details on each role.

 Core Blockchain Developers

 A core blockchain developer develops blockchain architecture.
-A blockchain developer is trained to run a successful blockchain solution by designing specific protocols to produce the desired outcomes.
+This role is trained to run a successful blockchain solution by designing specific protocols that produce the desired outcomes.

-Beyond this, core blockchain developers also must make high-level decisions that impact the development of blockchain-related applications.
+Beyond this, core blockchain developers also make high-level decisions that shape the development of blockchain-related applications.

-Example: Ethereum, which is a level 1 Blockchain.
+Example: Ethereum, which is a Layer 1 Blockchain.

 Blockchain Software Developers

-Blockchain software developers implement and maintain a blockchain system already designed and solved by the core blockchain developer.
+Blockchain software developers implement and maintain a blockchain system that has already been designed and solved by the core blockchain developer.

 Skills Needed to Become a Blockchain Developer

-A blockchain developer needs to understand blockchain technology, its architecture, how it works, and all the critical concepts associated with blockchain development, like hash functions, distributed ledger technology, and consensus protocols.
-It covers three basic spheres of knowledge, each as important as the other.
+A blockchain developer needs to understand blockchain technology, its architecture, how it works, and the critical concepts associated with blockchain development, such as hash functions, distributed ledger technology, and consensus protocols.
+The required knowledge covers three basic spheres, each as important as the other.

 Cryptography

-A blockchain developer can keep data secure by using hashing and encryption.
-Encryption protects data on a blockchain at a superficial level, while its internal protection is provided by hashing.
+A blockchain developer keeps data secure by using hashing and encryption.
+Encryption protects data on a blockchain at a surface level, while its internal protection is provided by hashing.

 A blockchain developer needs to be competent and comfortable with symmetric and asymmetric cryptography.
-They use unique series of numbers and letters to facilitate transactions between two parties interacting within the blockchain system.
+These methods use unique series of numbers and letters to facilitate transactions between two parties interacting within the blockchain system.

-Sometimes that will involve using the same code or password for both parties, and sometimes using two different codes, each of which requires the other for the transaction to be completed.
+Sometimes that involves using the same code or password for both parties, and sometimes it involves using two different codes, each of which requires the other for the transaction to be completed.

-A blockchain developer needs to understand hashing because that ultimately makes it near impossible to penetrate data within the blockchain system.
-Hashing is a very professional coding level, which makes blockchain text almost impossible to read using a particular mathematical algorithm.
+A blockchain developer needs to understand hashing because it ultimately makes it nearly impossible to penetrate data within the blockchain system.
+Hashing is a professional-level coding technique that makes blockchain text almost impossible to read without the correct mathematical algorithm.

 Data Structures